SSH Hardening Tips for Linux Administrators & Security Researchers

 (6) Configure automatic logout

-Look sshd_config file, change below options:
+Look sshd_config file, and change the below options:

 ClientAliveInterval 0 ClientAliveCountMax 3